 ‘Elegant yet humble, these devices make the kitchens feel unmistakably French, with the use of local materials, traditional designs and a considered colour palette.’

-‘Natural, restful colours such as greys and shades of white are very typical in French country kitchens,’ explains Tom Howley, Design Director at Tom Howley.
+‘Natural, restful colors such as greys and shades of white are very typical in French country kitchens,’ explains Tom Howley, Design Director at Tom Howley.

 The further south you go and the warmer the weather gets, the richer and bolder the colours become.
 ‘Yellows, blues and terracotta colours are traditionally used in the Provence region,’ Tom says.

-What is the difference between French country and English country kitchen decor?
+What is the difference between French country and US or English country kitchen decor?

 ‘French country kitchens are often less “put together” than English kitchens,’ says Simon Temprell, Interior Design Manager at Neptune.